cs-4241-2023/shortstack/README.md

 2 - McCormick
   - This user stated that I should add a "load playlist" option, so that you can see what is in each playlist without having to input a song.
-They also said that it would be cool if that site theme changed with each playlist.
+They also said that it would be cool if the site theme changed with each playlist.
 Although it wasn't neccessary I did like this idea, and decided to implement a function that changes the header color after this conversation.
   - Again, it was stated that my webiste was really easy to understand and simple to use.
   - If I could do this project again I would like to implement a load feature that displays each playlist seperately (maybe